amasse3/AzureAD-Baseline-MLZ/doc/MLZ-Common-Patterns.md

 Microsoft Azure services that use Azure AD identities expect to use Azure AD identities within the same tenant that the subscription is pinned.
 The single tenant topology offers the most compatibility and best experience for accessing Azure services.

+**Choose Type 1 if:**
+- [x] The organization already has an Azure AD tenant containing all users
+- [x] The organization plans to deploy M365 services and license users in the existing tenant
+- [x] Microsoft 365 tenant Global Administrators are trusted to manage the Azure environment

+### Architecture Diagram
 ![Type 1](../img/type1.png)

 ### Summary